meetraj19/meetraj19/README.md

 - 👁️ **Computer Vision** - Teaching machines to see and understand
 - 🚆 **AI in Transportation** - Making autonomous systems safer and smarter

-## 🔥 Currently Building
+## Recent Work:

-- **Multi Agents AI Systems** for workflow Automation and Response Generation from past Learning
+- **Multi Agents AI Systems** for workflow Automation and Response Generation from past Learning.
-- **Diffusion Models** for autonomous driving applications
 - **Advanced RAG Systems** that actually understand context and enhance response in German language in particular.

 ## 🛠️ My Stack